 Thailand Motorcycle Tips – Touring Safely:

 Ride at a safe speed!
-The locals drive slowly, and assume others do too.
-If you travel at twice their speed it will get dangerous.
+The locals drive slowly and assume others do, too.
+Travelling at twice their speed can be dangerous.

 Three Thai Driving Conventions:

-Motorcycles, taking less space, being quicker and more manoeuverable than other vehicles, have a big advantage where rules number one and two are concerned, but they often loose out badly with rule number three.
-So, always allow yourself plenty of room and time to manoeuvre should a accident situation suddenly arise.
-Remember, with the correct gear, speed and position you should not have an accident.
+Motorcycles, taking less space, being quicker, and being more manoeuvrable than other vehicles, have a big advantage where rules number one and two are concerned, but they often lose out badly with rule number three.
+So, always allow yourself plenty of room and time to manoeuvre should a sudden accident situation arise.
+Remember, with the correct gear, speed, and position, you should not have an accident.

-Oncoming Vehicles Overtaking dangerously can be a problem on narrow roads or in traffic on straight sections of road.
-This is most irritating, especially when the other vehicle only needs to wait one or two hundred metres until you have gone passed after which they could complete a safe overtaking manoeuvre.
-But unfortunately rule number three (the bigger the vehicle) rules the roost here.
+Oncoming Vehicles Overtaking dangerously can be a problem on narrow roads or in traffic on straight road sections.
+This is most irritating, especially when the other vehicle only needs to wait one or two hundred metres until you have gone past, after which they could complete a safe overtaking manoeuvre.
+Unfortunately, rule number three (the bigger the vehicle) rules the roost here.

-Note that in practice the vehicle charging out will often flash his headlights on and off several times to give a warning that he is coming through and everyone else had better get out of the way.
+In practice, the vehicle charging out will often flash his headlights on and off several times to warn that he is coming through and everyone else had better get out of the way.
 But never fear (totally), this warning can work to your advantage.
 If you see a line of oncoming vehicles coming towards you and are concerned that one of them might try a kamikaze overtaking manoeuvre forcing you off the road, you could try riding past with your headlights flashing on and off.
-This has the effect of serving notice that you are there on the road and intend to hold your position.
-More often than not (99% of the time) it works, and other vehicles will not come out dangerously.
+This serves notice that you are there on the road and intend to hold your position.
+It works more often than not (99% of the time), and other vehicles will not come out dangerously.

 Trail Riding Keep to the left, the same as on normal roads.
-Head-on collisions can happen on the narrow winding dirt roads in the mountains.
-These roads are not always deserted and you never know what is coming around the next corner – an elephant, a buffalo, or a group of hill tribe people carrying bamboo and walking down the road, so keep to the left.
-Riding with a full-face helmet on, you might not be able to hear another vehicle coming; so don’t get careless and forget that someone else might coming.
+Head-on collisions can happen on the narrow, winding dirt roads in the mountains.
+These roads are not always deserted, and you never know what is coming around the next corner – an elephant, a buffalo, or a group of hill tribe people carrying bamboo and walking down the road, so keep to the left.
+Riding with a full-face helmet on, you might not be able to hear another vehicle coming, so don’t get careless and forget that someone else might come.
 We know of a couple of messy incidents between motorcyclists in remote areas that should not have happened.

 THE SMOOTH RIDER

-1. Paces Himself evenly, rolling on & off the throttle & avoids heavy braking as much as possible.
+1. Paces Himself evenly, rolling on & off the throttle & avoiding heavy braking as much as possible.

 2. Adjusts His Speed to his immediate riding environment.
 He does not accelerate or brake hard suddenly.